pivot-access-ltd/bma-offline-docs/src/how-to-do-a-fresh-install-of-maas-5128.md

 Codename:	$RELEASE_NAME
 ```

-The required “xx.yy” for MAAS 3.3 is “22.04,” code-named “jammy”.
+The required “xx.yy” for MAAS 3.3 is “22.04,” code-named “Jammy”.

-If you are currently running Ubuntu focal 20.04 LTS, you can upgrade to jammy 22.04 LTS with the following procedure:
+2. If you are currently running Ubuntu focal 20.04 LTS, Upgrade to Jammy 22.04 LTS:

-Upgrade the release:

 ```nohighlight
 sudo do-release-upgrade --allow-third-party
 ```

-Accept the defaults for any questions asked by the upgrade script.
+3. Accept the defaults for any questions asked by the upgrade script.

-Reboot the machine when requested.
+4. Reboot the machine when requested.

-Check whether the upgrade was successful:
+5. Check whether the upgrade was successful:

 ```nohighlight
 lsb_release -a